-This specialty program revolves around both well children and those who are medically compromised, developmentally disabled, or victims of trauma.
+This specialty program revolves around both well children and those who are medically compromised, developmentally challenged, or victims of trauma.
 The curriculum emphasizes pediatric medicine and dentistry, the behavioral and pharmacological management of children, oral biology for the pediatric dentist, and general anesthesia.
 Graduates are well prepared to be contributing members of the health care team in a hospital environment or community setting.
-All Pediatric dental residents present cases and discuss treatment plans and options via live video teleconference to all NYU Lutheran Dental Medicine residents stationed in hundreds of our extramural practice/training sites around the country.
-Interactive sessions include all NYU Lutheran Dental Medicine general and specialty programs: AEGD, GPR, Dental Anesthesiology, Endodontics, Periodontics, Orofacial Pain, Pediatric Dentistry, Orthodontics, and Dental Public Health.
+All Pediatric dental residents present cases and discuss treatment plans and options via live video teleconference to all NYU Langone Hospitals-Advanced Education in Pediatric Dentistry residents stationed in hundreds of our extramural practice/training sites around the country.
+Interactive sessions include all NYU Langone Hospitals Postdoctoral Programs general and specialty programs: AEGD, GPR, Dental Anesthesiology, Endodontics, Pediatric Dentistry, Orthodontics, and Dental Public Health.

 First-year residents study most of the core curriculum, completing the majority of the didactic curriculum during the first year of residency training.
 In addition, the program offers course work in oral biology, genetics, and craniofacial biology, including the opportunity at most sites to attend monthly craniofacial conferences.
 First-year residents are assigned multiple rotations, including pediatric medicine for the well-child care, general anesthesia, emergency medicine, phlebotomy and on-call services.